nic-dgl103-f24-cvs1/project-matgreen1403/README.md

 Essentially it is a thorough advertisment for the venue.

 The webiste design and layout of the content feels unorganised.
 There are minor accessibility issues like low contrast.
-Overall it did well in performanc, accessiblity and best practices.
+Overall it did well in performance, accessiblity and best practices.
 I believe the best improvements would be in the layout and delivery of the content, especially since that aids in the main goal of the website.

 Look & feel: